PastorekMatej/Analytics-Service/README.md

 - ✅ Track improvement over time with visual dashboards
 - ✅ Assign a teacher for personalized guidance (optional)
 - ✅ Complete analysis history
+- ✅ Upload PDF/Word/TXT files and auto-transcribe them to plain text (no correction)

 ### For Teachers 👨‍🏫